mrgswift/laravel-encryptenv/README.md

 If you do not provide the configkey argument, you will be prompted for your Config Key, either 16 characters or 32 characters long depending on which cipher you defined in `config/encryptenv.php`

-Enter your Config Key into the prompt and press Enter when you are ready to start the encryption sequence
+Enter your Config Key into the prompt and press Enter when you are ready to execute your console command

 Example with Config Key prompt:
 ```console